 On the positive side, the liver meridian is the center for freedom and helpfulness.
 On the downside, it is also the center for frustration and anger.
 The frustration housed in the liver is the kind that results from long-standing repressed feelings.
 When the liver meridian is imbalanced it’s a reflection of restricted freedom or being overly helpful.
 Emotional desires may be denied or repressed which often results in the same in relationships with others.
 The deep frustration this can cause, if left unexpressed, may permeate the entire consciousness.

-The muscles on the inside of your thighs (adductors) and the muscles on the sides of your waist (quadradus lumborum) are two of the main muscle groups in the liver meridian pathway.
-Stretching and strength training these muscles affects the health of the physical liver and alleviates internal frustration.
+The muscles on the inside of your thighs (adductors) and the muscles on the sides of your waist (quadratus lumborum) are two of the main muscle groups in the liver meridian pathway.
+Stretching and strength training these muscles affect the health of the physical liver and alleviates internal frustration.
 It’s also a great stretch for managing overall emotional wellbeing.

 If this sounds like you, this bladder stretch will allow your emotional health to reflect your higher qualities which will then be passed onto others.
 Your confidence will build, as you feel more hopeful and dedicated to all that is good in life.
 You will begin to thrive in a group environment working diligently towards success for all involved.